SMTG-Bham/galore/docs/source/tutorials.rst

 .. code-block:: bash

      galore test/MgO/MgO_Mg_dos.dat test/MgO/MgO_O_dos.dat \
-       --plot --pdos -g 0.2 -l 0.2 --ylabel DOS
+       --plot --pdos -g 0.2 -l 0.2 --ylabel DOS --units eV

 .. image:: figures/mgo_pdos_quick.png
            :alt: Quick PDOS plot for MgO
            :align: center
            :scale: 50%

-Note that the ``--pdos`` flag is required to interpret the multiple input files.
+Note that the ``--pdos`` flag is required to enable the reading of orbital-projected input files.
 The element identity is read from these filenames, and is expected between two underscore characters.
 The orbital names are determined from the column headers in this file.

 Let's turn this into a useful XPS plot.
-The flag ``--weightings`` can be used to pass a data file with cross-section data, but data for Al k-α radiation is built into Galore.
+The flag ``--weightings`` can be used to pass a data file with cross-section data; for some cases data is build into Galore.
+Here we will use the data for Al k-α radiation which is denoted ``xps`` is built into Galore.
 We also flip the x-axis with ``--flipx`` to match the usual presentation of XPS data as positive ionisation or binding energies rather than the negative energy of the stable electron states.
-We'll also write the data to a CSV file with the ``--csv`` option.
+Finally the data is written to a CSV file with the ``--csv`` option.

 .. code-block:: bash